organix/uFork/docs/asm.md

 In many ways, the language is similar to traditional assembly languages:

-- At the top level it has directives (such as `.import`), labels and statements.
+- At the top level it has directives (such as `.import`), labels, and statements.
 - Each statement consists of an operator followed by its operands.
 - Linear execution is expressed by writing instruction statements one after another.